Phoenix (French band): It's Never Been Like That and Kitsuné Tabloid (2005–2009)

-After their Alphabetical tour, Phoenix spent time in Berlin during the summer of 2005, making use of Planet Roc studios to produce their third album.
+After their Alphabetical tour, Phoenix spent time in Berlin during the summer of 2005, making use of Planet Roc Studio to produce their third album.
 On 8 May 2006, the band released the lead single from the album, titled "Long Distance Call".
 American band Paramore would go on to perform a cover of the song live on Taratata, a French TV show.
 Phoenix's third studio album, titled It's Never Been Like That, was released on 15 May 2006.
+It was the first to feature Thomas Hedlund on drums.

 To promote the release of the album, Phoenix toured the United States and Europe in 2006.
 The album charted in several countries, reaching even greater success than Alphabetical, although it still did not chart in much of North America.
 It's Never Been Like That was re-released in Mexico later that year, with the so-called "tour edition" featuring four bonus tracks recorded live in Oslo from the tour.
 On 11 September 2006, the track "Consolation Prizes" was announced to be the second single from It's Never Been Like That.

 Phoenix curated a compilation album for French electronic music record and fashion label Kitsuné.
 It was released on 23 March 2009, and includes music by Elvis Costello, Roxy Music, Kiss, Lou Reed and others.